CodeYouOrg/intro_pscode/README.md

 - Fork this repository to your GitHub account
 - Complete each of the **3** exercises by updating the correct file that matches the exercise letter.
     - For Example: **Exercise A** should be written in the the file **exercise-a.txt**
+- Update and Sync your local respository to GitHub.
+- Turn in the link to your repository in the assignment in Google Classroom.

+## Exercises
+---

 ### Exercise A: Count to 100 by Twos